 This chapter does not discuss measurements which attempt to define the structure and character of precipitation, or which require specialized instrumentation, which are not standard meteorological observations (such as drop size distribution).
 Marine and radar measurements are discussed in Part II, Chapters 4 and 7 respectively, while space-based observations are discussed in Part III.

-Information on precipitation measurements which includes, in particular, more detail on snow cover measurements can also be found in WMO (1992a, 1998).

 The general problem of representativeness is particularly acute in the measurement of precipitation.
 Precipitation measurements are particularly sensitive to exposure, wind and topography, and metadata describing the circumstances of the measurements are particularly important for users of the data.

 The analysis of precipitation data is much easier and more reliable if the same gauges and siting criteria are used throughout the networks.
 This should be a major consideration in designing networks.